 Atlantic Cultivation has gathered information from a series of industry consultants that have experience in several similar cannabis production facilities across Canada.
 This experience has allowed the company to develop Standard Operating Procedures (SOPs) to ensure a high-quality production process with consistent results.
-The St. John's facility will be GAP/GMP (Good Agricultural Practices/Good Manufacturing Practices) certified.
+The Mount Pearl facility will be GAP/GMP (Good Agricultural Practices/Good Manufacturing Practices) certified.